murad-mustafazade/DENIM_Midterm_Project/README.md

 4.  **Data Extraction and Cleaning:** For each article, the script parses the raw JSON response to extract key metadata and performs cleaning operations, such as removing HTML tags from abstracts.

-5.  **Feature Engineering:** Several new features are generated using advanced heuristics to facilitate the analysis:
+5.  **Feature Engineering:** We created several new columns to help facilitate the analysis:
     * `subfield`: The article's title and abstract are scanned for an extensive dictionary of keywords to classify it into one of 18 predefined economic subfields.
-The classification uses a **weighted scoring system** (giving more importance to multi-word phrases like "instrumental variable") and intelligent tie-breaking logic to improve accuracy.
-    * `countries`: The `institutions` field is parsed using a comprehensive list of patterns to identify the home countries of authors.
-This method goes beyond simple country names and recognizes **major universities, research institutions (e.g., NBER), central banks, and major cities** to significantly enhance matching accuracy.
+    * `countries`: We created an extensive dictionary of words most seen in the `institutions` column to assign countries to each article.
+We then cross-verified the accuracy of this through some manual tests on the CSV.
-    * `has_china_author`: A boolean flag is set to `True` if any author has an affiliation in China or Hong Kong.
+    * `has_china_author`: A boolean flag is set to `True` if any author has an affiliation in Mainland China, Hong Kong or Macao.

 ### Data Dictionary
 The final dataset (cleaned_data.csv) is organized with the following columns: